quarkusio/registry.quarkus.io/README.md

 #### Nexus 2.x
 Some options need to be set:

+- Create a `Proxy Repository`
+- Set the `Remote Storage Location` to https://registry.quarkus.io/maven
 - Set the `Repository Policy` to `Snapshot`;
 - Disable `Download Remote Indexes`;
 - Disable `Allow File Browsing`;